 There are, however, over 300 churches in the Diocese, and over 100 former church sites.
 In order to collect information about these a large team of volunteer researchers has been recruited.
 These researchers are now collecting historical and archaeological information for around one-half of these churches and sites.
 Over 100 can now be seen on this Web site.
 (See the Revisions page for details of the progress of the project.)

-We are still looking for researchers who can help with the other churches - see the Work in Progress page.
-If you might be able to assist, please do contact the Research Manager, Janice Avery.
+We are still looking for researchers who can help with the other churches.
+If you might be able to assist, please do contact the Administrator, Janice Avery.
 We can provide you with full details about what we would like you to do.

 Members of the co-ordinating team and the volunteer researchers do meet from time to time.
 These meetings have been opportunities for learning, as well as times to enable everyone to keep in touch with how the project is developing.

-In 2008 the project was awarded a grant from the Heritage Lottery Fund to enable the research to be completed, and the project to be extended as a resource for tourism and education.
-A new Project Co-ordinator, Heather Sirrel, has been appointed to carry this forward.
-Do please contact her if you would like to know any more about the project.
+In 2008 the Project was awarded a grant from the Heritage Lottery Fund to enable the research to be completed, and the project to be extended as a resource for tourism and education.
+A new Project Co-ordinator, Heather Sirrel, was appointed to carry this forward.